NYPL/nypl-design-system/.github/CONTRIBUTING.md

 ### Components

 When creating a new React component or updating an existing one, you MUST follow the [Anatomy of a Component](https://github.com/NYPL/nypl-design-system/wiki/Anatomy-of-a-Component) wiki page documentation.
-This explains the all the files that make up a React component though it's possible to create or update a component without needing to create or edit a file mentioned.
+This explains all the files that make up a React component though it's possible to create or update a component without needing to create or edit a file mentioned.
 For example, if there is a styling error in the `Checkbox` component, it's possible you do not need to update its relevant test file.

 ### Documentation